lalitm1004/WeatherGDSC/README.md

 # WeatherGDSC
 A ReactJS App built for GDSC recruitments 2023.

+# I AM SO SORRY, BUT THIS APP WAS BUILT WITH NODE 9.5.1

 # Features
 - Lookup the weather of any city
 - Change between Celsius and Fahrenheit